Crohn's disease: Genetics

 NOD2 protein model with schematic diagram.
 Two N-terminal CARD domains (red) connected via helical linker (blue) with central NBD domain (green).
-At C-terminus LRR domain (cyan) is located.
+At the C-terminus LRR domain (cyan) is located.
 Additionally, some mutations which are associated with certain disease patterns in Crohn's disease are marked in red wire representation.

 Crohn's has a genetic component.
 Because of this, siblings of known people with Crohn's are 30 times more likely to develop Crohn's than the general population.

 The first mutation found to be associated with Crohn's was a frameshift in the NOD2 gene (also known as the CARD15 gene), followed by the discovery of point mutations.
 Over 30 genes have been associated with Crohn's; a biological function is known for most of them.
 For example, one association is with mutations in the XBP1 gene, which is involved in the unfolded protein response pathway of the endoplasmic reticulum.
 The gene variants of NOD2/CARD15 seem to be related with small-bowel involvement.
 Other well documented genes which increase the risk of developing Crohn's disease are ATG16L1, IL23R, IRGM, and SLC11A1.

 There is considerable overlap between susceptibility loci for IBD and mycobacterial infections.
 Genome-wide association studies have shown that Crohn's disease is genetically linked to coeliac disease.

 Crohn's has been linked to the gene LRRK2 with one variant potentially increasing the risk of developing the disease by 70%, while another lowers it by 25%.
 The gene is responsible for making a protein, which collects and eliminates waste product in cells, and is also associated with Parkinson's disease.